optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- Collecting benchmark results in a dictionary is good because it makes it easy to merge results from multiple benchmark runs or filter results.
+- Benchmark results are collected in a dict, not in a fixed-field data structure.
+This makes it easy to merge results from multiple benchmark sets or filter benchmark results.
 A fixed field data structure would not work here.

 **Problems**